miShelbyT/kitties/README.md

 2. Installation Instructions

-If you would like to run this application, you must do the following:
+If you would like to run this application, you'll need to do the following:
 * Fork the Respository
 * Clone to your local environment
 * Open the html file in your browser.